 If the information contained in an INVITE request received from an end-user device indicates that the request has not been retargeted, then the STI-AS shall remove any Identity headers contained in the request and perform base SHAKEN authentication as defined in [ATIS-1000074].

-If the information contained in an INVITE request received from an end-user device indicates that the request has been retargeted, but the request does not contain a SHAKEN Identity header, then the STI-AS shall perform base SHAKEN authentication as defined in [ATIS-1000074].
+If the information contained in an INVITE request received from an end-user device indicates that the request has been retargeted, but the request does not contain an Identity header, then the STI-AS shall perform base SHAKEN authentication as defined in [ATIS-1000074].

-If the information contained in an INVITE request received from an end-user device indicates that the request has been retargeted and the retargeting entity indicates a TN that the end-user device is not authorized to use, the STI-AS shall not perform a “div” authentication and shall remove any received Identity headers, then the STI-AS shall perform base SHAKEN authentication as defined in [ATIS-1000074].
+If the information contained in an INVITE request received from an end-user device indicates that the request has been retargeted, and the retargeting entity indicates a TN that the end-user device is not authorized to use, then the STI-AS shall not perform a “div” authentication.
+Instead, the STI-AS shall remove any received Identity headers, and perform base SHAKEN authentication as defined in [ATIS-1000074].